Notes on going cycling in Florida

 The second route (see map) involves driving south on the I-81 all the way to Virginia, and taking the I-77 and I-26 to head over to the I-95 (just north of Georgia).
 Compared to the first route, this one is less built-up and generally has less traffic, although a few sections of the I-81 can be fairly busy in parts of Pennsylvania and Virginia.
 This route is a little over 100 kilometres longer, but often doesn’t take much more time to drive because it’s less congested.
 A lot of the I-81 passes through the Appalachian Mountains, and some areas can be quite scenic, especially in Virginia.
 Like the first route, this one also goes through, or next to, some urban centers (Charlotte being the largest), but traffic usually flows smoothly in these areas on weekends or periods outside the peak rush-hours.
 The main disadvantage with this route is because a lot of the I-81 runs through mountains, there is a greater chance of being hit by snow squalls or snow storms.
 You have to pay attention to the weather forecast with this route.

 Regardless of which route you take, you’ll cross Georgia, and enter Florida on the I-95.
-Shortly after crossing into Florida, you spend approximately and 1.5 hours on regional (non-Interstate) highway 301 to cross over to the west side of Florida to get on the I-75.
+Shortly after crossing into Florida, you have to get off the I-95 and spend approximately and 1.5 hours on regional (non-Interstate) highway 301 to cross over to the west side of Florida to get on the I-75.
 Highway 301 in northern Florida bears special mention because it’s full of speed traps.
 When passing through some of the small towns on the 301, stay a few miles an hour under the speed limit just to be safe.
 Once you get on the I-75, you head straight down to the Sarasota area.
 To get to Siesta Key, turn right on Clark Road (exit 205).

 Planning your drive to Florida